Luck by Chance: Release

-Luck by Chance was initially scheduled for release on 23 January 2009, alongside Raaz: The Mystery Continues.
-However, its release was postponed to 30 January 2009.
-The film was released on 900 screens worldwide across 27 countries, with over 700 screens in India and the remainder in overseas markets such as the United States, Canada, the UK, UAE, Australia, South Africa, and New Zealand.

-The DVD of Luck by Chance was published by UTV Home Video, and its television premiere took place on StarPlus.
+Luck by Chance was initially scheduled to be released 23 January 2009, alongside Raaz - The Mystery Continues, but was pushed to 30 January.
+Luck by Chance was released on 900 screens worldwide in 27 countries.
+Of this, over 700 screens were in India and the rest were in overseas markets such as the United States, Canada, UK, UAE, Australia, South Africa, and New Zealand.
+Luck By Chance's DVD was published by UTV Home Video.
+Luck By Chance's television premiere took place on Star Plus.